 For more information, contact the lawyers at Katz & Phillips, P.A.

 In Georgia, the State Board of Pardons and Paroles is vested with the power to pardon and remove disabilities by restoring civil and political rights, with a few exceptions for repeat offenders and those serving life sentences.
 And state law expressly precludes the governor from exercising any power or authority over pardons.
-The Board even has the authority to restore civil and political rights (but not firearms rights) to federal and out-of-state offenders as long as the applicant is residing in Georgia.
+The Board even has the power to restore civil and political rights (but not firearms rights) to federal and out-of-state offenders if the applicant is residing in Georgia.

 The process begins with the submission of an application form, that has three pertinent provisions: